mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/intro.md

 * **Install and uninstall charts into an existing Kubernetes cluster (in this scenario)**
 * **Manage the release cycle of charts that have been installed with Helm (in this scenario)**

-For Helm, there are three important concepts:

-* The chart is a bundle of information necessary to create an instance of a Kubernetes application.
-* The config contains configuration information that can be merged into a packaged chart to create a releasable object.
-* A release is a running instance of a chart, combined with a specific config.

 ## Prerequisites